-- a) Fullest internal democracy of the party itself, with full rights for organising tendencies and a refusal to ban factions and possibilities of public debates between them before party congresses. - b) Broadest possible links and interpenetration between the party and the working class itself.
-A revolutionary workers' vanguard party can only efficiently lead the working class under the dictatorship of the proletariat if it simultaneously enjoys the political confidence of the majority of the workers and organises in its ranks the great majority of the vanguard workers. - c) Strict suppression of any material privileges for party cadres or leaders.
-No party leader, full-timer or member elected in any leading position of the workers state, its economy or its other social institutions, should receive a higher wage than the average wage of a skilled worker. - d) No political or ideological monopoly of the vanguard party in or control over political or cultural activities.
-Adherence to the multi-party principle. - e) Strict separation of the party apparatus from the state apparatus. - f) Real integration of the party in a revolutionary international and acceptance of international comradely criticism by revolutionary organisations of other countries.
-No control of the international by any party or parties in power in given workers state(s).
+a.
+Fullest internal democracy of the party itself, with full rights of organizing tendencies and factions and possibilities of public debates between them before party congresses.

+b.
+Broadest possible links and interpenetration between the party and the working class itself.
+A revolutionary workers van guard party can only efficiently lead the working class under the dictatorship of the proletariat if it simultaneously enjoys the political confidence of the majority of the workers and organizes in its ranks the great majority of the vanguard workers.

+c.
+Strict suppression of any material privileges for party cadres or leaders.
+No party member elected in any leading position of the workers' state, its economy or its other social institutions, should receive a higher wage than the average wage of askilled worker.

+d.
+No political or ideological monopoly of the vanguard party in or control over political or cultural activities.
+Adherence to the multiparty principle.

+e.
+Strict separation of the party apparatus from the state apparatus.

+f.
+Real integration of the party in a revolutionary international and acceptance of international comradely criticism by revolutionary organizations of other countries.
+No control of the international by any party or parties in power in given workers' state(s).

-VII.
-A clear stand on socialist democracy is necessary to win the proletariat for the socialist revolution
+7. A Clear Stand on Socialist Democracy is Necessary to Win the Proletariat for the Socialist Revolution

-The defence of a clear and unequivocal programme of workers' democracy is today an indispensable part of the struggle against the reformist leaderships that seek to inculcate bourgeois democratic myths and illusions in the working class in the imperialist countries.
-It is likewise indispensable in the struggle against pro-capitalist illusions and anti-soviet prejudices among various layers of rebels and oppositionists in the bureaucratised workers states in the unfolding process of the struggle for political revolution in these countries.
+The defence of a clear and unequivocal programme of workers' democracy is today an indispensable part of the struggle against the reformist leaderships that seek to inculcate bourgeois-democratic myths and illusions in the working class in the imperialist countries.
+It is likewise indispensable in the struggle against precapitalist illusions and antisoviet prejudices among various layers of rebels and oppositionists in the bureaucratized workers' states in the unfolding process of the struggle for political revolution in these countries.

-The disastrous historical experiences of both fascism and other types of reactionary bourgeois dictatorships in the capitalist countries on the one hand, and the experience of the bureaucratic regimes in the USSR, China, Eastern

-Europe or elsewhere on the other, have aroused in the proletariat of both the capitalist countries and the bureaucratised workers states a deep distrust of any form of one-party system and of any restricting of democratic rights after the overthrow of capitalism.
+The disastrous historical experiences of both fascism and other types of reaction ary bourgeois dictatorships in the capitalist countries, and the Stalin and Mao regimes and their successors in the workers' states, have aroused in the proletariat of both the capitalist countries and the bureaucratized workers' states a deep distrust of any form of one-party system and of any justification, however sophisticated, for restricting democratic rights after the overthrow of capitalism.

-If the revolutionary Marxists leave the slightest impression that under the dictatorship of the proletariat the political freedoms of the workers will be narrower than under bourgeois democracy - including the freedom to criticise the government, to have opposition parties and an opposition press - then the struggle to overcome the propagators of parliamentary illusions will be incommensurably more difficult, if not condemned to defeat.
-Any hesitation or equivocation in this field by the revolutionary vanguard will only help the reformist lackeys of the liberal bourgeoisie to divide the proletariat and divert an important sector of the class into the defence of bourgeois parliamentary state institutions, under the guise of assuring democratic rights,
+If the revolutionary Marxists leave the slightest impression, either through their propaganda or through their practice, that under the dictatorship of the proletariat the political freedoms of the workers will be narrower than under bourgeois democracy-including the freedom to criticize the government, to have opposition parties and an opposition press-then the struggle to overcome the panderers of parliamentary illusions will be incommensurably more difficult, if not condemned to defeat.
+Any hesitation or equivocation in this field by the revolutionary vanguard will only help the reformist lackeys of the liberal bourgeoisie to divide the proletariat and divert an important sector of the class into the defence of bourgeois parliamentary state institutions, under the guise of assuring democratic rights.

-It has been argued that all the above arguments apply only to those countries in which the wage-earning class already represents a clear majority of the active population.
-It is true that where a big majority of independent petty producers exists, the social relationship of forces creates objective obstacles on the road of a full flowering of socialist democracy and has objectively contributed to the phenomenon of bureaucratisation of the workers states.
-But it is necessary first to underline the exceptional character of these experiences, which will not be repeated even in most semi-colonial countries.
+It has been argued that all the above arguments apply only to those countries in which the wage-earning class already rep resents a clear majority of the active population, i.e., where they are not faced with a great majority of petty independent producers.
+It is undeniable that such a social relationship of forces puts objective obstacles on the road of a full flowering of socialist democracy and has objectively contributed to the phenomenon of extreme bureaucratization in most of the workers' states.
+But it is necessary first to underline the exceptional character of these experiences, which will not be repeated even in most semicolonial countries.